 The pineapple was first introduced in Spain by Christopher Columbus who had found the fruit in the Caribbean Islands.
 It was named piña (the Spanish word for pine cone) because of its resemblance to the pine cone.
-In the English language it was referred to as the pineapple, as were pine cones, which were assigned their new name later.
+In the English language it was referred to as the pineapple as were pine cones, which were assigned their new name later.
 While Columbus found the fruit in the Caribbean, the fruit traces its origins back to southern Brazil and Paraguay.
 Since its introduction to Europe, the pineapple has been popularized all over the world.
 Part of its spread around the globe may be attributed to its use on ships to prevent scurvy.
 James Dole started one of the first United States companies to begin growing pineapples in Hawaii.
-He began with his first pineapple plantation in 1900.
+His first pineapple plantation was established in 1900.
 Dole opened a cannery a year later in 1901.
 Del Monte followed shortly after in 1917.
 In 2009, however, it was the Philippines that topped the world’s pineapple production, producing 2,198 thousand metric tons of fruit.
 While pineapple can be delicious fresh from the grocery store, it can also be fun to grow in your home or greenhouse.

-Grow Your Own Pineapples
+Grow Your Own Pineapple

 There are several ways to start a pineapple plant.
 The easiest way to get started is to purchase a pineapple from the grocery store.
 Grasp the leaves (the crown) of the pineapple near where they meet the fruit.
-Gently twist, while pulling away from the fruit.
+Gently twist while pulling away from the fruit.
 The leaves will pull off leaving only a small nubbin where they once met the fruit.
-If there is any extra flesh attached, remove it as it could cause root rot later.
-Next gently pull away the bottom few layers of leaves, as you do this you will expose new roots.
+If there is any extra flesh attached remove it as it could cause root rot later.
+Next gently pull away the bottom few layers of leaves.
+As you do this you will expose new roots.
 Pull the leaves away about an inch up the stalk or until you no longer see the root starts.
 Allow the crown to dry 5-7 days before planting.

 Choosing a Container